ServerlessOpsIO/serverlessops-workshops/01-up-and-running/03-build-new-service/README.md

 ### 1. Create new project

 #### Initialize new project
 Initialize a new project using Serverless Framework.
 Serverless Framework requires a template for creating a new project.
-While you can use one of the built in templates, we've provided our own for this workshop that will be helpful if you're new to Serverless Framework or CloudFormation.
+While you can use one of the built in templates, we've provided our own for this workshop that will be helpful if you are new to Serverless Framework or CloudFormation.

 ```
+$ cd $WORKSPACE
-$ sls create -n wild-rides-ride-record -p wild-rides-ride-record -u https://github.com/ServerlessOpsIO/wild-rides-ride-record-template
+$ sls create -n wild-rydes-ryde-record -p wild-rydes-ride-record -u https://github.com/ServerlessOpsIO/wild-rydes-ride-record-template
 ```
 <details>
 <summary><strong>output</strong></summary>